 This course constitutes an overview of the many dimensions of human sexuality: biological, cultural, social moral, psychological, and emotional.
 The aim of this course is to increase students' knowledge and understanding of both the sexual individual and the sexual society in hopes that they can develop the awareness and skills to enhance their own life and the lives of those around them.
-Topics include sexual dysfunction, changing sex roles, sexual variations and orientation, issues of reproductive freedom, sexuality transmitted diseases, and the exploration of sex and sexuality.
+Topics include sexual dysfunction, changing sex roles, sexual variations and orientation, issues of reproductive freedom, sexually transmitted diseases, and the exploration of sex and sexuality.
 Prerequisites: An introductory course in psychology or one in human biology or permission of the instructor.
 (Not offered every year).

 SW 265 Diversity in America: 3 semester hours

-This course takes a board view of minority groups in contemporary America.
+This course takes a broad view of minority groups in contemporary America.
 It will address socioeconomic barriers facing such groups as women, ethnic and racial minorities, gay men and lesbian women.
 Emphasis will be given to developing and understanding of and sensitivity to the minority experience and an appreciation of diverse cultures and life styles.
 First priority goes to students who need this course to complete their major.

 SW 280 Marital and Family Interaction: 3 semester hours